 B7.
 O2 Centre car park.
 This site was developed in the late 1990s from railway land.
-As part of the West Hampstead growth area any development of this site should provide new homes (including affordable housing) as well as opportunities for employment and business.
+Any development of this site should provide new homes (including affordable housing) as well as opportunities for employment and public facilities.
 The need for additional retail development is far less on this site, due to the already excellent provision of shops in the neighbouring O2 Centre, as well as the Finchley Road and West Hampstead town centre areas.
 The height of any new development on this site should not exceed the height of the existing O2 Centre.
-Any development of this site needs to provide as much open and green space as possible; and could include a new park; a 'green corridor' between West End Lane and Finchley Road; and landscaping of the area.
-It must also improve pedestrian and cycle links between West End Lane and Finchley Road; and provide a new north-south pedestrian link.
-As the site has excellent public transport links, all developments on this site should be classified as car-free.
-The site should also aim to
+Any development of this site needs to provide:

+• As much open and green space as possible - including a possible new park

+- A 'green corridor' between West End Lane and Finchley Road; and landscaping of the area. - Improved, safe and well lit pedestrian and cycle links between West End Lane and Finchley Road; and provide a new north-south pedestrian link. - As the site has excellent public transport links, all developments on this site should be classified as car-free. - A new primary care facility/GP surgery? - A new primary school and/or a new secondary school?

 B8.
 Blackburn Road.
 A large development, primarily for students, has recently been built at the end of this small road.
 Other sites on either side of this road are likely to be developed in the future.
 There is concern about access to these sites along a narrow cul-de-sac, which currently has parking on both sides, leading to congestion and gridlock.
 The road is clearly not capable of accommodating the traffic needs being placed on it.
-Once the current developments are complete, proposals should be brought forward by Camden Council for a traffic free road for pedestrians/bicycles, as part of a new open, wide, car-free route between West End Lane and Finchley Road.
+Once the current developments are complete, proposals should be brought forward by Camden Council for a traffic free road for pedestrians/cyclists, as part of a new open, wide, car-free route between West End Lane and Finchley Road.

-14 Blackburn Road (the Builder's Depot site) has historical planning permission dating from 2003 for redevelopment for housing and business use.
-As this permission pre-dates the current London Plan and the Camden CS, it is considered by the NDP to be out-of-date and in need of review and/or resubmission.
+\\14 Blackburn Road (the Builder's Depot site) has historical planning permission dating from 2003 for redevelopment for housing and business use.
+As this permission pre-dates the current London Plan and the CCS, it is considered by the NDF to be significantly out of date.
+Camden Council should serve enforcement action on this permission.

 In light of the current pressures on Blackburn Road, any redevelopment of this site needs to be primarily housing and a car-free development.

-Asher House (Accurist offices) is also proposed for redevelopment.
+\\Asher House (Accurist offices) is also proposed for redevelopment.
 Any new building on this site should be much lower in height that the student block and follow the alignment of roof lines on West End Lane.
 A range of uses could be considered for this site including business/commercial; retail/hotel; and residential.
 With these three major sites on Blackburn Road either being, or earmarked for, development, no further significant development should be permitted on Blackburn Road.

-POLICY 2: West Hampstead Growth Area
+POLICY 3: West Hampstead Growth Area

-The Growth Area shall be promoted for a mix of uses, including new housing, employment, town centre and community uses.
-Development shall:
+The West Hampstead Growth Area shall be promoted for a mix of uses, including new housing, employment, town centre and community uses.
+Any development in the WHGA shall be measured against these policies: